 "I HIGHLY recommend Premier Periodontics Everett.
 I visited them for an implant preparation which also included a sinus lift.
 I've had this same procedure some at a different facility and the experiences couldn't be any different.
 Not only is Dr. Wattimena trained in the latest techniques, but his "chairside" manner is very reassuring, educational if you want to ask questions, and he adds a sense of humor to make you at ease.
 His surgical assistant Ashely was very professional and they worked well together.
 Tessa worked quietly and efficiently in the background to help ensure they had what they needed to make the entire process a success.
 The three of them make a very well organized and professional team."- K.W. / Google / May 20, 2022

 A sinus lift is an advanced surgical procedure that is performed in our office by one of our board-certified periodontists.
-While performed with a local anesthetic, we are pleased to offer several sedation dentistry options to help you experience a relaxed, care-free procedure.
-We may use one of several sinus lifts to perform your procedure based on your unique needs.
+While performed with a local anesthetic, we are pleased to offer sedation dentistry options to help you experience a relaxed, care-free procedure.
+We may use one of several sinus lift techniques to perform your procedure.
 To complete the sinus lift, we will make an incision in the gum tissue at the back of your mouth to access the jawbone and sinus cavity.
 The floor of the sinus will then be gently elevated using expert technique and bone grafting tissue will be added beneath.
-In other cases, bone grafts may be added within the sinus cavity, directly to the sinus floor.
-The result is increased bone height and width that is capable of securely anchoring a dental implant.
+In other cases, bone grafts may be added directly to the sinus floor within the sinus cavity.
+The result is increased bone height and width capable of securely anchoring a dental implant.
 Lastly, the incision within the gumline will be sutured.

-what should I expect after a sinus augmentation?
+what should I expect During sinus Lift Recovery?

-After your sinus floor lift surgery, you might be written a prescription for a pain reliever to assist you during your recovery.
-Our surgical team will also talk to you about the best way to care for your incisions and what to expect as you heal.
+After undergoing sinus lift surgery, you might be prescribed a pain reliever to assist you during your recovery.
+Our surgical team will also discuss the best way to care for your incision and what to expect as you heal.
 You should schedule a follow-up appointment about a week or two after your sinus surgery for suture removal.
 In most cases, the bone graft will require about 6 – 9 months to fully heal before a dental implant procedure can be scheduled.

 will my dental insurance cover a sinus lift?